Palladia for Dogs (toceranib phosphate)

 Key Takeaways

-• While there are no guarantees, and it’s different for each type of cancer and each case, Palladia has helped dogs live longer than with no treatment.
+• While there are no guarantees, Palladia has helped dogs live longer than without treatment.

 • Palladia is approved for use in grade II and III mast cell tumors, and it may help slow growth, keep growth stable, or sometimes shrink tumors.